User Guide

 ) can be used.

-does not non-dimensionalize the governing equations, so it is recommended to assign scaled variables for initial and boundary conditions.
+pyBaram does not explicitly non-dimensionalize the governing equations.
+Therefore, it is recommended that users provide appropriately scaled variables for the initial and boundary conditions.

 , and